2026 Design Awards Submissions

 Just like last year, our submission template is in a 16×9 format, in partnership with AIA Tennessee.
 The electronic format facilitates a submission in which all images support the program statement.
 Each visual should have a purpose as it relates to the larger idea.
 The photos should contain some compelling information to make the statement readily understood from a quick scan.
 Be sure to label plans clearly, indicating a north arrow.
 Within each square, you can layer images and plans or place images side-by-side.
 Keep in mind the impact the image will make once projected on a large screen.

-Submission Templates: (You must use one of these templates to submit your project for the 2025 AIA ETN Design Awards.)
+Submission Templates: (You must use one of these templates to submit your project for the 2026 AIA East TN Design Awards.)

 Dates and Deadlines

-2. Once you have submitted the registration form and entry fee, you will receive a project number after the July 21st deadline that you will use on all project slides.
+2. Once all Fee Forms have been received and the July 24th deadline has passed, you will receive a project number that you will use on all project slides.
+Expect this the week of the 27th.

 3. Once you have received your project number, visit the Design Awards Submission Portal and submit your project.
 Multiple entries from one firm are assigned random code numbers to ensure fairness.